 Non-Surgical Skin Cancer Treatments

 Find out more about non-surgical skin cancer treatments and our approach in the information below.
-Or get in touch and book a free nurse or therapist consultation to discuss your concerns and treatment plan specific to you.
+Or get in touch and book a consultationn to discuss your concerns and treatment plan specific to you.

 3 Stages Of Skin Cancer Treatment

 In Australia, the number of skin cancers treated each year is greater than the total number of all other cancers combined.
 There are three stages in our lives where we have the opportunity to prevent and treat skin cancers.

 At Brisbane Skin, our goal is to protect our patients against the damaging effects of the sun.
 There are a wide range of treatments available to treat sun damage, sunspots and skin cancer.

 In Australia, the amount of sun damage that occurs to our skin is higher and occurs earlier than anywhere else in the world.

 We need to be very aware of our skin and the changes that are occurring as we age.
 Prevention is the best cure which starts with sunscreen & hats, and is complimented with light laser treatments.

 We recommend an annual maintenance plan of annual Fraxel, quarterly Clear+Brilliant and Monthly Chemical Peels in order to treat the early signs of sun damage before sun spots have the chance to appear.

 This maintenance plan is $70 per week and is well worth the investment in your skin to treat sun damage and pigmentation, leaving your skin looking radiant and fresh!

 Sun spots are often overlooked by all of us.
 They are small rough patches that some people mistake as breakouts, and can be itchy and scaly in appearance.